AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/create-a-profile.md

 ---
 sidebar_position: 821
-sidebar_label: Create A Profile
+sidebar_label: Create a Profile
 ---

 # Create A Profile

-Creating a profile involves mutating the underlying profile model using GraphQL API through the SDK's [GQL service](../../data-fetching-and-mutations/sdk/services/Services.md#graphql).
+Creating a profile involves mutating the underlying <span className="highlight-1">profile model</span> using GraphQL API through the SDK's [GQL service](../../data-fetching-and-mutations/sdk/services/Services.md#graphql).

-First, let's create a new file
+1. First, let's create a new file

 ```bash
 touch create-profile.ts
 ```

-Open this new file, import the SDK package and assign the graphQL client (from SDK services) to a variable
+2. Open this new file, import the SDK package and assign the graphQL client (from SDK services) to a variable

 ```ts title="create-profile.ts"
 import getSDK from "@akashaorg/awf-sdk";